emiliensocchi/emiliensocchi.github.io/_posts/2024-07-25-abusing-pim-related-application-permissions-in-microsoft-graph-part-1.md

 ### Overview of the series

 The original idea was to write a single post documenting all PIM-related application permissions that could be abused to escalate to Global Admin.
-I quickly realized that the final post would be too large to digest, so I decided to make a series out it.
+I quickly realized the final post would be too large to digest, so I decided to make a series out it.

 This series is structured as follows:
 - **Part 1**: Escalating to Global Admin via active assignments